Safety Guidelines for Adult Classes

 • If you test positive for COVID-19, please notify Kala staff immediately.

 • If a participant is experiencing any symptoms, they will be unable to participate in-person for the rest of the class.
-They will be refunded for the remainder of the class session.
+They will be given partial class credit to use towards future classes.

 General COVID-19 Safety Protocols

-Small group sizes of no more than 8 students in a room, socially distanced, will allow for individualized/one-on-one guidance and support, as well as safety.
+Small group sizes of 6-12 will allow for individualized/one-on-one guidance and support, as well as safety.

 • There may be cases in which a staff member may approach participants for one-on-one assistance or guidance during class, though social distance will be maintained as much as possible